tidalcycles/tidalcycles.github.io/_howtos/midi/index.md

 But replace `16:0` with the specific device ID and number that you noted earlier.

 The value "100000" is a latency value will need to be adjusted for your specific environment.
-Change it as you need, although you will need to restart
+Change it as you need, although you will currently need to reboot Tidal each time (in emacs you do this with `ctrl-c ctrl-q` to quit tidal, and `ctrl-c ctrl-s` to start it again).
-Emacs and Tidal to do this.

 Next, type and evaluate: